 The Defense Community Infrastructure Program, authorized under Public Law 115-232 Section 2861, is a pilot program that authorizes the Secretary of Defense to make grants, conclude cooperative agreements, and supplement funds available under other Federal programs to address deficiencies in community infrastructure supportive of a military installation and the Secretary determines that such assistance will enhance the military value.
 Learn more about the Defense Community Infrastructure Program.

-Technical assistance for Community Investment projects provided by the Office of Economic Adjustment include:
+Technical assistance for Community Investment projects provided by the Office of Local Defense Community Cooperation include:

 Each of the programs in the Community Investment portfolio has its own eligibility criteria.